trucki-eu/Trucki2Shelly-Gateway/README.md

 --------------
 If you want to reset the WIFI/IP configuration you can either goto the settings page and enter "WIPE" into the Factory reset field and press the "OK" button next to it.

+The routine for a hardware factory reset has changed wiht V1.09:

+For the T2SG Stick just press the reset button for about 5s through the small hole under the LED.
+The LED will blink fast if the reset was successful.

-Or connect & hold D0 to D5 (i.e. with a screwdriver) and press the reset button on your WEMOS module for ~500ms.
-D0+D5 must be hold for 2-3s after the reset.
+For the Wifi Module connect D0 to D5 (i.e. with a screwdriver) for about 5s.
+The LED will blink fast if the reset was successful.

 <img src="./assets/images/T2SG_Reset.JPG" width="200">

-The blue LED will be constant ON if the factory/config reset was successful and you will see the T2SGxxxxxx accesspoint again.
+After the factory reset the LED will be constant ON and you will see the T2SGxxxxxx accesspoint again.

 Tasmota instead Shelly